Globally distributed environmental justice resistance against extractive corporate networks: Methods

-Figure \ref{fig 1: flowchart} shows the methodological flowchart highlighting the three-step methodology adopted for this study.
-First, a \textit{working dataset} has been obtained by selecting only conflicts with at least one EJO AND one company involved.
-Consequently two bipartite networks (Conflict--EJO AND conflict--company) have been built.
-Secondly, from these two bipartite networks, four projected networks have been built, i.e., conflict-conflict (both via EJO or via company), as well as EJO--EJO and company-company (via conflict).
-Thirdly and finally, the projected networks have been aggregated both at country and regional level (via shared conflicts) by considering the country of the legal/administrative headquarter for each actor.
-The country and regional aggregation of the conflict-conflict networks remain out of the scope of this study.
+Figure \ref{fig 1: flowchart} shows the methodological flowchart highlighting the three-step methodology for this study.
+First, two bipartite networks (Conflict--EJO AND conflict--company) have been built.
+Secondly, from these two bipartite networks and through the co-occurrence of actors in environmental conflicts, two projected networks have been obtained, one for EJOs and one for companies.
+Thirdly and finally, the projected networks have been aggregated both at the country and regional level (via shared conflicts) by considering the country of the legal/administrative headquarters for each actor.

-In the following paragraphs, all details regarding the working dataset, the bipartite and projected networks, as well as the country-country aggregated networks will be described.
-Figure \ref{fig 2: visual representation} show graphically and formally the three-step methodology.
+In the following paragraphs, all details regarding the bipartite and projected networks, as well as the country--country aggregated networks will be described.
+Figure \ref{fig 2: visual representation} shows graphically and formally the three-step methodology.